 Check the elapsed wall time for the optimisation run so far.
-Terminate if this has exceeded the maximum allowed time run_optimization(term_conds=None)
+Terminate if this has exceeded the maximum allowed time

-This default function optimisation method is a wrapper to the scipy optimize minimize function.
+This default function optimisation method is a wrapper to the scipy.optimize.minimize function.

 It will attempt to minimise the fidelity error with respect to some parameters, which are determined by get_optim_var_vals (see below)